ericodle/Open-Danio/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions make the open source community great.
+Everyone has a unique combination of skills and experience.
+Your input is **highly valued**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have ideas for improvement, please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!
+If this is your first pull request, just follow the steps below:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)